Shreya24tiwari/Statistical_thinking/README.md

 If the answer is POSITIVE so I notice that company X and Y are good to buy any product, And If the answer is negative Products are not good to buy.
 ### BINOMIAL DISTRIBUTION ##########
 The binomial distribution model allows us to compute the probability of observing a specified number of "successes" when the process is repeated a specific number of times (e.g., in a set of patients) and the outcome for a given patient is either a success or a failure.
+EXAMPLE: IF WE WANT TO FIND PATIENT OPERATION "SUCCESS" OR "NOT".
+SO FOR THAT OUR "SUCCESS" AND "FAIL" DATA IS DEPENDENT VARIABLE AND PATIENT'S PAST DETAILS(PATIENT AGE,GENDER,WORK LIFE,WEIGHT ETC...)IS OUR INDEPENDENT VARIABLE.THAT'S HOW BINOMIAL DISTRIBUTION WORK.
 IN Another Example: If I want to see in JUNK_FOOD_VS_HEALTHY_FOOD Project What type of JUNK_FOOD(BURGERS AND FRIES,PIZZA,HARDIES,ALL OF THE ABOVE) prefered by GENDER.
 IN THIS CASE MY DEPENDENT VARIABLE IS GENDER OR IS CATEGORICAL
 VARIABLE AND OUR INDEPENDENT VARIABLE IS TYPE OF JUNK_FOOD(BURGERS AND FRIES,PIZZA,HARDIES,ALL OF THE ABOVE).
 AND WE GOT SOME DATA THAT HOW MUCH LIKE JUNK_FOOD GENDER ARE.